Myanmar issues gagging order to Aung San Suu Kyi's lawyer | DW | 15.10.2021

 "Some local and foreign media outlets, illegal media outlets, and the media are inciting fake information that could destabilize the country."

-Suu Kyi has been kept at an undisclosed location since the military junta deposed her in the February 1 coup.
+Suu Kyi has been kept at an undisclosed location since the military junta deposed her in a February 1 coup.

 She has no means of communicating with the outside world except through her lawyers, who she only meets in court.